torappinfo/ebrowser/README.md

 - Web page: url like "javascript:" or bookmarklet command ":bml" runs in web page.
 - Browser (or renderer process) :
   - ":bjs" to execute the following js code at browser level.
-  - "!xx" evaluates "xx.js", which could manipulate address bar etc.
 - OS level (or main process) : ":js" to execute the following js code with all OS APIs available.
+  - "!xx" evaluates "xx.js" with arguments.

 ##### examples for ":js"/":bjs" commands